WANO: World Association of Nuclear Operators

 The core mission for the World Association of Nuclear Operators (or WANO for short) is to uphold nuclear safety standards across the world.
-As a non-governmental organisation, it operates all over the globe, overseeing over 400 nuclear reactors with the help of close to 150,000 industry scientists, engineers and professionals.
-With the ever-growing fissile material proliferation issue and ageing power stations dotted across multiple continents, WANO is fighting the good fight.
+As a non-governmental organisation, it operates all over the globe, overseeing over 400 nuclear reactors with the help of close to 150,000 industry scientists, engineers, and professionals.
+With the ever-growing fissile material proliferation issue and aging power stations dotted across multiple continents, WANO is fighting the good fight.

 Who is WANO?

 WANO was created as a response to the devastating 1986 Chernobyl nuclear disaster in what is now Ukraine.
 The loss of life and longstanding environmental impact across Europe and Asia was the impetus for the creation of the World Association of Nuclear Operators.

 WANO has oversight on the operations of nuclear power stations across the world, ensuring that all operators comply with industry regulations and best practices.
 The ultimate goal is the prevention of similar incidents.

 To become a WANO Member, a nuclear operator must direct its application to the World Association of Nuclear Operators for their region.
 Essentially, WANO membership concerns any company or organisation responsible for operation or maintenance of nuclear installations, most commonly power plants.